Boduru/Word-Builder/README.md

 ## Procedure
 1. Creation of the transition matrix
-2. Add letter to word randomly using the matrix and random weighted choices
+2. Add letter to word randomly using the matrix and random weighted choice

 ## Parameters
 model: matrix of transition probabilities\
 n: number of words wanted to be generated\
 l: lenght of the words to generate

+## Extend
+In order to create words from another language, you need to get a dictionary, and use it as the main word source.
+The words generated will be based on the words examined during the analysis process on the dictionary.

 ## Run
 ```